 Cyber-attackers are becoming increasingly sophisticated in their efforts.
 There are new threats that companies have to face each day.
 However, a traditional cyber-security system relies on indicators or signatures to detect threats it has already encountered in the past.
 Therefore, this method doesn't work for new, undiscovered threats.

-A study that surveyed 850 executives found that 61% maintain the opinion that they wouldn't be able to keep company data secure without AI.
+A study that surveyed 850 executives found that 61% maintain the opinion that they couldn't keep company data secure without AI.
 Methods that rely on signatures can recognize around 90% of threats.
 Overhauling your current system and relying exclusively on AI will up that percentage to 95%, but you'll have to work through a slew of false positives.

-It's best to integrate an automated cyber-security assessment tool into your existing system so you can enjoy the security benefits of both.
+It's best to integrate an automated cyber-security assessment tool into your existing system to enjoy both security benefits.

 A study from the Ponemon Institute reports that unpatched vulnerabilities cause 60% of breaches.
 Organizations using large systems such as SAP can't keep up with the vulnerabilities they have to patch, so they prioritize the ones with the highest risk.